olumidesan/roi-screenshot/README.md

-## Create a screenshot by selecting the edges of the area you want to screenshoot.
+## Create a screenshot by clicking the edges of the area you want to capture.

 ### Background
 This project is a prerequisite to another I'm currently working on that deals with text recognition from images.
 I have an app on my phone (FooView) that allows me select a text from an image/video/anything really and then translates it to text immediately.
 I usually do this a lot for links, so I'll just paste the generated text in my browser and go.
 A demo can be seen [here](https://twitter.com/_Olums/status/1066411959950692353)